CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert Sells 13,994 Shares

-CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert sold 13,994 shares of CarGurus stock in a transaction that occurred on Monday, May 17th.
-The shares were sold at an average price of $28.02, for a total transaction of $392,111.88.
-Following the completion of the sale, the chairman now owns 1,171,921 shares of the company’s stock, valued at approximately $32,837,226.42.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert sold 13,994 shares of the firm’s stock in a transaction on Wednesday, May 19th.
+The shares were sold at an average price of $27.77, for a total transaction of $388,613.38.
+Following the completion of the transaction, the chairman now directly owns 1,143,933 shares of the company’s stock, valued at $31,767,019.41.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.

 Langley Steinert also recently made the following trade(s):